telerik/blazor-docs/components/stockchart/types/column.md

 A **Column** chart displays data as vertical bars whose heights vary according to their value.
 You can use a Column chart to show a comparison between several sets of data (for example, summaries of sales data for different time periods).
 Each series is automatically colored differently for easier reading.

->caption Column chart.
-Results from the code snippet below
+>caption Column series in a stock chart.
+Results from the first code snippet below.

 ![](images/stockchart-basic-column-chart.png)

 @[template](/_contentTemplates/stockchart/link-to-basics.md#understand-basics-and-databinding-first)

-To create a column chart:
+To add a `Column` chart to a stock chart component:

 1. add a `StockChartSeries` to the `StockChartSeriesItems` collection
 2. set its `Type` property to `ChartSeriesType.Column`